- Very tight spreads: from 0.00001 for both EURUSD and GBPUSD

 Trading on leveraged products may carry a high level of risk to your capital as prices may move rapidly against you.
 Losses can exceed your deposits and you may be required to make further payments.
 Please bear in mind that volatility increases the risks.
 These products may not be suitable for all clients therefore ensure you understand the risks and seek independent advice.
 When XTB provides trading analysis and/or research, the author of this article may have an interest in the instruments mentioned.
 XTB has policies in place to identify and manage any conflicts of interest that may arise in the production of research and the provision of trading analysis.

-Forex and CFDs are leveraged products and can result in losses that exceed your deposits.
+Trading CFDs on a leveraged basis involves significant risk of loss to your capital.
 They may not be suitable for everyone, so please ensure you fully understand all of the risks.